ZSP-Electronic/wt_uhf_hub/README.rst

     $ pybombs auto-config
     $ pybombs recipes add-defaults
-    $ pybombs prefix init ~/prefix -a myprefix -R gnuradio-default
+    $ pybombs prefix init ~/prefix -a myprefix -R gnuradio-default Installing gnuradio will fail but that is ok.
+We don't need it
     $ pybombs install hackrf

 4.2: Check that libhackrf.so is in the correct file path